 Drunk Driving Accidents: Civil and Criminal Consequences If being pulled over for intoxicated driving is an emotional rollercoaster, being involved in a car accident while intoxicated is an emotional train wreck.
 You’ll not only have to grapple with the fear of possible criminal charges, but you’ll also likely be held accountable in the civil courts … Read moreDrunk Driving Accidents: Consequences You May Not Have Considered

-As college students settle into the new sememster, jail is probably the last thing on their minds.
-But unfortunately, students are arrested every day for various offenses that could land them behind bars and subject them to hefty fines.
-Here are the top five college student crimes and what you should do if you do … Read moreCollege Student Crimes: How to Avoid a Criminal Conviction in College
+It’s Spring Break and, if you’re a college student, jail is probably the last thing your mind.
+But unfortunately, many students will find themselves in handcuffs during this week-long break.
+Here’s a look at the top five college student crimes and what you should do if you do find yourself behind bars.
+Possession of Marijuana … Read moreCollege Student Crimes: How to Avoid a Criminal Conviction in College

 Did you know boating while intoxicated is a criminal offense in Texas?
 Did you know the criminal penalties for boating while intoxicated are as severe as the penalties for driving while intoxicated?
 Did you know that officers from Texas Parks and Wildlife do not need a reason to stop you or board your vessel while you are … Read moreBoating While Intoxicated in Texas

 Operation of a Vehicle in Texas When most people think of Driving While Intoxicated as an offense in Texas, they think of exactly that: a person driving a vehicle while they are intoxicated.
 The term “DWI” is somewhat of a misnomer in Texas.
 A person does not have to “driving” a vehicle in order to … Read moreCan You Avoid a DWI by Sleeping it Off in a Car? | Operation of a Vehicle